 Wouldn’t it be good if you could be so relaxed at bedtime that when your head hits the pillow, you almost immediately and effortlessly fall into a deep, restful slumber?
 The following day you wake up happy, refreshed and full of enthusiasm for the new day ahead.

 Perfect Unbroken Deep Sleep is designed to help you fall asleep.
-A relaxing hypnotic audio you can listen to, as part of your bedtime routine for 21 days, to be free of insomnia and enjoy refreshing sleep, easily and effortlessly.
+A relaxing hypnotic audio you can listen to, as part of your bedtime routine for at least 21 days, to be free of insomnia and enjoy refreshing sleep, easily and effortlessly.

 - Teach your mind that you don’t need to feel alert at bedtime.